awjchen/SonoCleaner/SonoCleaner/usersGuide/usersGuide.md

 Scrolling the scroll wheel of the mouse on the display will zoom the display.
 Zooming acts with respect to the point at which the display is centered.

-One can control the zoom for only one axis at a time.
-Use just the scroll wheel on its own to zoom in or out _horizontally_ (that is, in the time axis); hold the Control key while scrolling to zoom in or out _vertically_ (that is, in the distance axis).
+Use just the scroll wheel on its own to zoom in or out.
+Hold the Control key while scrolling to zoom in or out _horizontally_ (that is, in the time axis);
+hold the Shift key while scrolling to zoom in or out _vertically_ (that is, in the distance axis).

 Now let's inspect the first cluster of level-shifts.

 - **Left click on the first cluster of level-shifts at (12.5 s, 17.5 mm)**, that is, at about a time of 12.5 s and a distance of 17.5 mm, in order to center the display over them.
-- Then, to zoom in, **scroll with the mouse wheel (_without_ holding the Control key) until one can observe four separate level-shifts.** You may need to re-center the display as you zoom in.
+- Then, to zoom in, **scroll with the mouse wheel while holding the Control key until one can observe four separate level-shifts.** You may need to re-center the display as you zoom in.

 ![screenshots/04-1.png](screenshots/04-1.png)